 On August 1, 1969, 1 Arlington was acquired from the One Arlington Street Associates LP by the Unitrust Corporation.
 On February 18, 1976, the South Boston Savings Bank foreclosed their mortgage to the Unitrust Corporation and sold 1 Arlington to Joseph Jokton DeMarco.
 He and his wife, Ute D. (Brammer) DeMarco, lived in Newton.

 Joseph and Ute DeMarco owned and operated the Boston School of Modern Languages, located at 795 Boylston, and moved the school to 1 Arlington after purchasing the building.
-It remained there until the late 1980s, when it moved to Roslindale.
+In January of 1980 he was cited for failing to change the legal occupancy of the property, and in February of 1980 he he applied for (and subsequently received) permission to convert the property from ten apartments to a language school.
+The school remained there until the late 1980s, when it moved to Roslindale.
 Emerson College subsequently occupied the building for office space.

 Joseph Jokton DeMarco died in November of 1994 and 1 Arlington was inherited by Ute DeMarco.
 She continued as president of the Boston School of Modern Languages.
 In October of 1998, she married again, to Count Jochen von Haller.